President: Dr John Collins

 - Call and Response an Introduction to the Catholic Faith, St Pauls Publications, Homebush, and Catholic Enquiry Centre, 2010.

-Secretary/Treasurer: Dr Zachariah (Zach) Duke
+Vice President: Dr Zachariah (Zach) Duke

 BTheol (Hons) (ACU), GradCertDisStud (Flinders), GradCertTertTeaching (Curtin), MHigherEd (Macquarie), PhD (UON)

-Brief Biography: Zachariah Duke is proudly employed as the Associate Dean – Quality, Standards and Innovation and Lecturer in Theology at BBI – The Australian Institute of Theological Education.
+Brief Biography: Zachariah Duke is Associate Dean – Quality, Standards and Innovation and Lecturer in Theology at BBI – The Australian Institute of Theological Education.
 He is an adjunct lecturer in the School of Education at The University of Wollongong and an Affiliate Lecturer in Philosophy and Religion at The University of Newcastle.
 He recently completed doctoral dissertation was entitled, A critical analysis of a theology of disability in the Australian Catholic Church: a qualitative study into contemporary inclusionary practices and his main areas of research are: disability theology; perspectives on ecclesiology and ethnography; and the impact of service care in religious organisations.
 He is an active member of several academic and professional associations, including the European Society for the Study of Theology and Disability, the Living Fully Network (where he is the co-chair), the Australian Catholic Theological Association, the Association for Practical Theology in Oceania (where is the current Secretary/Treasurer), the International Association for the Scientific Study of Intellectual and Developmental Disabilities, Carers NSW, Deaf Australia, Down Syndrome NSW, and Physical Disability Australia, among many others.
 Zach volunteers regularly at a Catholic primary school catering for children living with disability and is a L’Arche Sydney.

-1. Holy Cross College, Ryde: Stories from 125 Years (Compiler).
+- Holy Cross College, Ryde: Stories from 125 Years (Compiler).
 Preston, VIC: Bounce Books, 2016.

 Articles (peer reviewed)